donkirkby/chess-kit/docs/new_rules.md

 After a successful demonstration, leave the pieces in their final positions, but remember that the last stroke only delivers the ball without moving the piece.
-Remove the coins, if you used them.
-Choose a new scorekeeper by passing the pencil and paper one player to the left.
+Remove the coins, if you used them. **Pass** the pencil and paper one player to the left to choose a new scorekeeper.

 ### Game End
 Continue drawing two cards each turn until the deck runs out.
 For the ninth